 When a trade mark has been infringed, the attached exclusive rights have been violated without the authorisation of either the trade mark owner or a licensee.
-Trade mark infringement occurs when an accused party uses a trade mark which is identical or confusingly similar to a trade mark owned by someone else.
+Trade mark infringement occurs when an accused party uses a trade mark that is identical or confusingly similar to a trade mark owned by someone else.
 This is usually in relation to products or services that are identical or similar to those covered by the trade mark registration.

 Courts will consider several factors when determining if a trade mark has been infringed:

-- Whether the claimanthas a valid trade mark.
+- Whether the claimant has a valid trade mark.